 Located approximately 8 miles east of Interstate 35 on Hefner Road in Jones City is some of the best river bottom farmland in Oklahoma County.
-MOst of the land in this area was homesteaded in the land run of 1889.
-In 1900, C. G. Jones, pioneer state and city founder, acquired approximately 800 acres of this prime land for his farming operation.
-Having been a farmer and rancher in Illinois prior to coming to Oklahoma in 1889, he never lost his love for farming even thought he had his hand in many other endeavors.
+Most of the land in this area was homesteaded in the land run of 1889.
+In 1900 C. G. Jones, pioneer state and city founder, acquired approximately 800 acres of this prime land for his farming operation.
+Having been a farmer and rancher in Illinois prior to coming to Oklahoma in 1889 he never lost his love for farming even though he had his hand in many other endeavors.

 The freestanding wooden cookhouse has a root cellar underneath and appears to have been designed to accommodate the preparation of meals for a large family or perhaps a large number of field hands.
 It is believed that the cookhouse is one of a few or maybe the only surviving structure of its kind in the state from this period.
 The water storage tank next to the old windmill and adjacent to the cookhouse is believed to have been filled by pumping water into it from the windmill, since the tank has a covered top.
 The discovery of a valve box at the base of the windmill may further support this theory.
 This appears to be an unusual storage system for the period.

 The large barn to the northwest of the residence appears to have been where the mule teams were kept and fed by crops until they were ready for shipment, or both.
 A large corn kiln sits northeast of the house.

 In 1906, Mr. Jones farmstead produced two trainloads of oats, corn and watermelons that were shipped both within the territory and out of the territory.
 It was determined that this was the largest shipment of agricultural products at the time for the Oklahoma territory.